apollographql/router/.changesets/config_datadog_exporter_mapping.md

 ### Custom OpenTelemetry Datadog exporter mapping ([Issue #2228](https://github.com/apollographql/router/issues/2228))

-This PR fixes the issue with DD exporter not providing meaningful data in the DD traces.
+This PR fixes the issue with the DataDog exporter not providing meaningful contextual data in the Data Dog traces.
 There is a [known issue](https://docs.rs/opentelemetry-datadog/latest/opentelemetry_datadog/#quirks) where open telemetry is not fully compatible with datadog.

-To fix, this, open-telemetry-datadog added [custom mapping functions](https://docs.rs/opentelemetry-datadog/0.6.0/opentelemetry_datadog/struct.DatadogPipelineBuilder.html#method.with_resource_mapping).
+To fix this, opentelemetry-datadog added [custom mapping functions](https://docs.rs/opentelemetry-datadog/0.6.0/opentelemetry_datadog/struct.DatadogPipelineBuilder.html#method.with_resource_mapping).

 when `enable_span_mapping` is set to `true`, the Apollo Router will perform the following mapping: